 Easy Japanese Shrimp Tempura

 Tempura is one of the most popular types of Japanese food that is widely enjoyed around the world.
-Among all kinds of tempura, Shrimp Tempura (海老の天ぷら) is probably most common one as you see on menus in Japanese restaurants.
+Among all kinds of tempura, Shrimp Tempura (海老の天ぷら) is probably the most common one as you see on menus in Japanese restaurants.

 Besides being a standalone dish, shrimp tempura is also served as part of donburi (Tendon 天丼) or noodle soup (Tempura Soba/udon).
 Also, Tempura is a method of deep-frying that provides a delicious coating for all kinds of foods.
 It is served either in a bento box (lunch box) with soba or udon, or, with a dipping sauce like tentsuyusauce (three parts dashi, one part mirin and one part shoyu).

 When you order shrimp tempura at Japanese restaurants, it’s usually coated with crispy tempura batter crumbs.
-The cooking method when tempura batter bloom like flower in hot oil is called Hanaage (花揚げ), hana means flower and age means deep-frying.
+The cooking method when tempura batter bloom like a flower in hot oil is called Hanaage (花揚げ), hana means flower and age means deep-frying.

 Here are some helpful tips on making tempura: